websanco/liferay-learn/docs/commerce/latest/en/order-management/order-types/using-order-types.md

 1. Click *Save*.

     This creates the new Order Type and opens a configuration page.
-Create one more Order Type with the following information.
+The *Order Number* field determines the sorting order of the Order Type in the dropdown menu.
+Set the value for the Order Number as 0 for the Stock Order Type.
+Create** one more Order Type with the following information.

     **Name:** Urgent

     **Description:** Order type for urgent orders that is subject to a 10% surcharge

+Set the value for the Order Number as 1 for this Order Type.
 You can use the *Active* toggle to enable it.
 Under the *Eligibility* tab, you can link the Order Type to a specific Channel or all Channels.

 ## Linking an Order with an Order Type